slide1

 Oregon-Grown Haskaps

-The fruit of the lonicera caerulea (“blue honeysuckle”) has been enjoyed in northern Russian and Japan for centuries, and is an exciting new crop for US growers and gardeners.
+The fruit of the lonicera caerulea (“blue honeysuckle”) has been enjoyed in northern Russian and Japan for centuries, and is an exciting new crop for U.S. growers and gardeners.
 Several superior varieties have recently been developed from Japanese stock, subspecies emphyllocalyx, and we offer a few which were developed by plant breeder Dr. Maxine Thompson, Professor Emeritus, from Oregon State University.

 Read more about the differences between Russian and Japanese cultivars.